Musical Director – Composer – Arranger - Conductor - Saxophonist

 Double Oscar Academy and multi BAFTA award winner

-Neil Corbould is a British special effects supervisor best known for his work on major blockbuster films such as Gladiator, Saving Private Ryan and Black Hawk Down.
+Neil Corbould is a British special effects supervisor best known for his work on major blockbuster films such as Gladiator, Saving Private Ryan, Ready Player One and Rogue One.

 Neil Corbould started his career in Special Effects in 1978 on Superman: The Movie.
 This was followed by work on Saturn 3, The Elephant Man, American Werewolf in London, Victor Victoria, Pink Floyd the Wall and Amadeus.
 In 1985, he started work on his first of three Bond films, as a technician on A View to a Kill and The Living Daylights.